-Make an appointment with a course counselor through Handshake.
+Make an appointment with a course coach through Handshake.

 To begin your career exploration, you may read CDC's Industry Guides.
 When you are applying for a job, please refer to CDC's Skill Guides to get support in writing resumes and cover letters, preparing for the interviews and networking.
 And read Important Considerations before/after accepting a job or internship.

 A Resume is a formal document that lists a job applicant's work experience, education and skills.
 It demonstrates an applicant's qualifications for a particular job.

 A Cover Letter is always submitted along with the Resume, explaining the applicant's credentials and interests in the position.